 What does the drug do?

-NurOwn (MSC-NTF cells) is a potential therapy investigated by Brainstorm-Cell Therapeutics.
-The treatment purifies mesenchymal stem cells from bone marrow extracted from the patients hip bone.
-The bone marrow-derived stem cells are multiplied outside the body in combination with the NurOwn substance that make the cells produce neurotrophic factors.
-Neurotrophic factors are thought to protect and promote the health of neurones.
-The cells are then injected back into the same patient in their spinal fluid where it is hoped that they can act as an effective medicine by providing these neurotrophic factors to the nervous system affected by MND.
+NurOwn (MSC-NTF cells) is a potential therapy being investigated by Brainstorm-Cell Therapeutics.
+The treatment purifies a type of stem cell called, mesenchymal stem cells, which are collected from bone marrow in someone's hip bone.
+The stem cells collected from the hip bone are multiplied outside the body in combination with the NurOwn substance which is thought to make the cells produce neurotrophic factors.
+Neurotrophic factors are thought to protect and promote the health of neurons.
+The cells are then injected back into the person in their spinal fluid where it is hoped that they can provide these neurotrophic factors to the cells affected by MND.
 In the placebo group people still had bone marrow removed and an injection into their spinal fluid (but the injection contained no cells) in order to compare the effect of just the physical procedure itself with that of the procedure plus the treated cells.

 Clinical Trials